 RURAL TOURING.
-Facilitated by National Rural Touring Board, Live and Local (Nottinghamshire, Derbyshire and Lincolnshire) and Arts Alive (Herefordshire and Shropshire) Zoe Gilby Quartet will be performing three separate rural tours throughout November 2016, March and April 2017.
+Since 2016 and scheduled up until 2018, the Zoe Gilby Quartet have been performing rural tours facilitated by National Rural Touring Board, Live and Local (Nottinghamshire, Derbyshire and Lincolnshire) and Arts Alive (Herefordshire and Shropshire)

-FAMILY JAZZ ALL STARS at London Jazz 2016 and GIJF 2017.
-London music producers Serious, have invited Zoe Gilby Quartet to host the prestigious Family Jazz All Star shows at this years London Jazz Festival throughout November 2016 at Cadogen Hall and ArtsDepot and at Sage Gateshead International Jazz Festival in April 2017
+FAMILY JAZZ ALL STARS.
+London music producers Serious, invited Zoe Gilby Quartet to host the prestigious Family Jazz All Star shows. an unmissable and friendly show, perfect for all the family.
+Performances of this project include at the London Jazz Festival, Sage Gateshead International Jazz Festival, Cleethorpes Jazz Festival and Hull Jazz Festival

 Zoe was selected as a participant in the acclaimed Take Five Initiative Edition XI for 2016, ran by creative London music producers, Serious.
 The Take Five initiative is aimed at British and UK based composer-performers and is designed to give some of the UK’s most talented emerging creative jazz musicians the opportunity to develop their craft, build their careers and get their music out into the world.